UniOfGreenwich/elee1149-coursework--team-chlk/README.md

 </details>

 ## Usage
 Unfortunately at this current point in time Fairshare is a locally hosted product only.
-To get started with Fairshare you can follow the (#installation)
+To get started with Fairshare you can follow the [Intallation section](#installation)

 <a id="installation></a>
 ## Installation